Juniper/nita-cli/README.md

     nita new role srx_cluster
     tree srx_cluster

+What if I misspell a command???

+    $ nita ansible abc

+    'abc' key does not exist!
+Command: 'nita ansible abc' is incorrect!

+    For a list of available commands, execute:

+    >>>>  nita help

 In a nutshell, anything you want to know about what NITA CLI does, just issue the help:

     nita help